 Awesome AI start-up offers a proprietary algorithm for voice recognition.
 Health-hero hospital collected a large set of patient interviews audio recordings; it needs to transcribe and index them to define a new treatment protocol for an elusive rare condition.
 They need to work together, but how?
 Offer voice recognition as a cloud service and just stream audio recordings with intimate personal information?
 Or perhaps run the algorithms on the hospital’s infrastructure to process data?
 Neither approach solves this without giving away either sensitive personally identifiable information or valuable proprietary algorithms.
 Confidential Computing can help, and there are several hardware platforms to choose from.
-In this article we are comparing the different confidential computing platforms.
+In this article we are comparing the different Confidential Computing is a new hardware-platform security mechanism to protect data in-use.
+It allows processing sensit...
+More platforms.

 Solving multi-party collaboration with confidential computing